byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ***On Behalf Of Life.* A Gift of Life, given symbiotically by cleaning and healing the whole body and built environment with Pro-biotic Eco-enzyme.
 More than skin deep, water is a constituent of the soil, *soul food* for the micro-biome, Soil to Soul.**

+**Water, the “universal solvent,”** exerts a strong influence on soil biota because many of the biota are adapted to life in a saturated atmosphere.

 ### *Symbiotic Microbial Gardens, Body and Soil .*

 #### *There is a micro-biome connection between Humans and the Soil.*